epccs/RPUftdi/Hardware/README.md

 ![RPUftdi Mounting](./Evaluation/14226^3_OnIrrigate7.jpg "RPUftdi Mounting")

-The shield has a bus manager MCU that is used the RS-422 transceivers.
+The shield has a bus manager MCU that is used to control the RS-422 transceivers.
 I program it with an ISP tool using avrdude.
 The [Toolchain] is found on Ubuntu and Raspbian.
-For the ISP tool, I use an SPI level converter and load an Uno board with the ArduinoISP sketch from Arduino.cc IDE (1.6.7+) example sketches.
-Firmware examples (most used for testing) are found in other folders of this repository, the one I primarily use is [Host2Remote].
+For the ISP tool, I use an SPI level converter since the bus manager is at 3.3V and load an Uno board with the ArduinoISP sketch from Arduino.cc IDE (1.6.7+) example sketches.
+Firmware examples (most used for testing) are found in other folders of this repository, but the one I primarily use is [Host2Remote].

 [Toolchain]: https://github.com/epccs/RPUftdi#avr-toolchain
 [Host2Remote]: https://github.com/epccs/RPUftdi/tree/master/Host2Remote

-__Warning:__ the RPUftdi bus manager is powered with 3.3V so make sure a 5V powered ISP tool has a level converter.
+__Warning:__ the RPUftdi bus manager is powered with 3.3V so a 5V  ICSP tool needs to have a level converter.

-Note: Obtaining a rugged ISP tool is a problem, I would like to suggest an AVRISP mkII but Atmel no longer makes them.
-I have an AVR Dragon and it is working with avrdude on Ubuntu and Raspbian but it is not very rugged so I normaly use the Arduino ISP sketch and a level shifter for the MOSI, MISO, and SCK pins.
+Note: Obtaining a rugged ISP tool is a dilemma, I would like to suggest an AVRISP mkII but Atmel no longer makes them.
+I have an AVR Dragon and it is working with avrdude on Ubuntu and Raspbian but it is not very rugged so I normally use the Arduino ISP sketch and a level shifter for the MOSI, MISO, and SCK pins.

 The CAT5 needs wired just like an Ethernet cable following [T568A] (or T568B) method.

 [T568A]: http://en.wikipedia.org/wiki/Category_5_cable

 Grounding should occur at one location only.
-The host frame will connect the USB to ground which is also ran through the CAT5.
+The host frame will connect the USB to ground which also runs through the CAT5.
 Unfortunately, the ground wires within CAT5 will not survive a lightning strike and will bring it to the host.
-To reduce the risk  run a #14 AWG ground wire between the remote device(s) and the ground system connected to the host chassis.
+To reduce the risk, run a #14 AWG ground wire between the remote device(s) and the ground system connected to the host chassis.
 Tie the 0V of each remote device to the ground with a 100k resistor.
 Also, the host chassis needs a good (#14 AWG or larger) wire to the ground system.